syncfusion-content/wpf-docs/wpf/SfDiagram/Nodes.md

 {:.image }

-Using Business Objects as Node Content
+by using Business Objects as Node Content

 Business objects can also be used as node content.
-In such cases, the content template will determine the representation of the business objects.
+In such cases, the content template determines the representation of the business objects.
 The following example illustrates how to add business objects to Node Content:

 1. Create an Employee class.